How to Make Korean Cucumber Kimchi (Oi Sobagi) – Easy Summer Recipe

 Tip 1.
 Cross cuts can be tricky—try placing the cucumber inside a jar lid to prevent cutting too deep.
 Or lay chopsticks on both sides as a guide when slicing.

-3. Salting the Cucumbers
+3. Salt the Cucumbers

-4. Prepare the filling
+4. Prepare the Filling

 Dice the onion and cut the chives into 3–5 cm pieces.